aeraposo/Data-440-Raposo/project_2.md

 ![plot 1](https://aeraposo.github.io/Data-440-Raposo/plot1prj2.png)

 After some trial and error, I was able to produce a synthetic population and a more accurate plot of household distributions.
 The data read in above includes the locations of households, details about the residents of each household, and general qualities of the household (ie, household size).<br/>
-Particularly, we used the information collected on individuals' wealth, education, age, sex, household size, and location to inform predictions about these qualities in the synthetic population.
+Particularly, we used the information collected on individuals' wealth, education, age, sex, household size, household unit (ultimate area unit) and location to inform predictions about these qualities in the synthetic population.
+Each observation was also tagged with an hhid (an identification #).
 After extracting the above information from the household data gathered from a DTA file, I combined the respective columns into a new dataframe called hhs.<br/>

 ```
 unit <- households$hv004